MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-use-service-declaration.md

 ---

 title: Set Up and Use the Service Declaration Extension
-description: Learn how to set up and use Service Declaration (Intrastat for Services) features to report service trade with companies in other EU countries.
+description: Learn how to set up and use Service Declaration (Intrastat for Services) features to report service trade with companies in other EU countries/regions.
 author: altotovi
 ms.author: altotovi
 ms.reviewer: bholtorf